Mode stability for the Teukolsky equations on Kerr-anti-de Sitter spacetimes: Introduction and main results

 for all $(t,r,\varth,\varphi)\in\RRR\times(r_+,+\infty)\times(0,\pi)\times(0,2\pi)$. \end{definition} \begin{remark} In the literature, Teukolsky mode quantities $\al^{[\pm2]}$ are usually defined with the convention $\al^{[\pm2]} = e^{-i\om t}\hat\al^{[\pm2]}$.
 While any convention is equally acceptable when $\al^{[+2]}$ and $\al^{[-2]}$ are not coupled, the coupling of these two quantities \emph{via} the conformal anti-de Sitter boundary condition~\eqref{eq:defbdycond} yields that the only convention potentially leading to the existence of non-trivial modes and fitting into the framework of~\cite{War15} is the one of Definition~\ref{def:mode}. \end{remark} \begin{remark} For solutions to the full linearised Einstein equations, there can be no non-trivial mode solution with the convention of Definition~\ref{def:mode} alone, due to the coupling of $\al^{[+2]}$ and $\al^{[-2]}$ \emph{via} the Bianchi equations (see~\cite{New.Pen62} and the Teukolsky-Starobinsky constraint relations~\cite{Sta.Chu74,Teu.Pre74}).
 In that case the correct definition of mode solution is sums of complex-conjugated frequencies mode solutions in the sense of Definition~\ref{def:mode}, \emph{i.e.}

 where

 are respectively mode solutions to the Teukolsky equations in the sense of Definition~\ref{def:mode}. \end{remark}

 Mode stability is the statement that there do not exist regular modes which are solutions of the initial boundary value problem for Teukolsky equations with $\mathrm{Im}(\omega) \geq 0$.
 This article is dedicated to the proof of the following theorem which establishes \emph{mode stability on the real axis}. \begin{theorem}[Main theorem] Let $(M,a,k)$ be admissible subextremal Kerr-adS black hole parameters in the sense of Definition~\ref{def:admissibleKadSparameters}.
-There exists no non-zero smooth modes with real frequency $\om\in\RRR$ in the sense of Definition~\ref{def:mode} which are solutions of the Teukolsky equations~\eqref{eq:Teukoriginal}, which satisfy the conformal anti-de Sitter boundary conditions at infinity~\eqref{eq:defbdycond} and the regularity conditions at the horizon~\eqref{eq:defreghor}, except for a potential set of \emph{stationary modes} with respect to the \emph{Hawking vectorfield}
+Then the following holds. \begin{enumerate} \item There exist no non-zero smooth modes with real frequency $\om\in\RRR$ in the sense of Definition~\ref{def:mode} which are solutions of the Teukolsky equations~\eqref{eq:Teukoriginal}, which satisfy the conformal anti-de Sitter boundary conditions at infinity~\eqref{eq:defbdycond} and the regularity conditions at the horizon~\eqref{eq:defreghor}, \underline{except} for a potential set of \underline{stationary modes} with respect to the \emph{Hawking vector field}, i.e.~solutions satisfying